 What do I do once everything is perfect and I hit publish?

 That’s when you promote it!
-Make sure you use long, tall images in your blog post so you get maximum exposure on Pinterest (about 735×1200 pixels work best).
-You can use a graphic like I have for this post, but you can also include shots of your artwork, your studio, and other relevant images.
-Pin them all!
+Make sure you use long, tall images in your blog post so you get maximum exposure on Pinterest (about 600×900 pixels work best).
+You can use a graphic like I have for this post, but you can also include shots of your artwork, your studio, you making art, and other relevant images.
+Then save them all to Pinterest!
 You can also Tweet about it, share it on Facebook, and post it to Instagram.
 (And/or any other social media sites you use and/or love.)
 You can also share it with your email list.
 (You are building an email list, right? 😉 )

 52 Blog Post Ideas for Artists